ACA 101: Selling Under-65 Health Insurance

 On-exchange plans must provide essential health benefits and follow specific guidelines set by the ACA.
 Only on-exchange plans can accept ACA subsidies!
 Off-exchange plans usually offer most, if not all, the essential health benefits as their on-exchange counterparts.
 However, individuals cannot use an ACA subsidy to buy an off-exchange plan.

-Read more about on-exchange and off-exchange marketplace plans in our article answering all your FAQs.
+Read more about on-exchange and off-exchange marketplace plans in our post answering all your FAQs.

 The Open Enrollment Period & New SEPs